iterate-ch/docs/protocols/dracoon.md

 The DRACOON (OAuth) connection profile is bundled by default with Cyberduck.
 ```

-### Password grant OAuth
+### Authentication with username and password

-To authenticate with your login credentials (username and password), use the _DRACOON (OAuth Password Flow)_ profile.
-Instead of retrieving the authentication code by logging in using a web browser the profile uses the OAuth password flow for authentication purpose.
+To authenticate with your username and password, use the _DRACOON (OAuth Password Flow)_ profile.
+Instead of retrieving an authentication code by logging in using a web browser, the profile uses the OAuth password flow to authenticate.
+This is most usefull when working with [Cyberduck CLI](https://duck.sh/).

 ## Client-Side Encryption